julissamarin/julissamarin/README.md

 - 👋 Hi, I’m @julissamarin
-- 👀 I’m interested in healthcare data analytics
+- 👀 I’m interested in data analytics
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects or ideas
 - 📫 How to reach me linkedin.com/julissamarin